 AAT is an acute phase glycoprotein, synthesized primarily in the liver and secreted into the bloodstream.
 One of the primary functions of the AAT protein is to protect the lungs from damage by the enzyme elastase.
-Elastase, part of the normal response to injury and inflammation, breaks down proteins but can also break down and damage lung tissue if its action is not regulated by AAT.
+Elastase, part of the normal response to injury and inflammation, breaks down proteins and can damage lung tissue if its action is not regulated by AAT.
 Individuals with AAT deficiency thus have an increased risk of lung disease.

 Respiratory disease tends to be more severe and occur sooner (i.e., between age 40 and 50) in individuals with AAT deficiency who smoke cigarettes and/or are exposed to occupational dust or fumes.
 In non-smokers and individuals without environmental exposure, onset of respiratory disease occurs more commonly in the sixth decade.
 Childhood-onset lung disease is rare with AATD.
 AATD is also associated with an increased risk of liver disease, thought to occur due to aggregation of damaged AAT in the liver cells, where the protein is produced.
 The most common manifestation of liver disease in childhood is jaundice.
-Adult-onset liver disease generally manifests as cirrhosis and fibrosis.
-Necrotizing panniculitis is a rare, but well-recognized complication of AAT deficiency.
-This dermatological condition is characterized by inflammatory and necrotizing lesions of the skin and subcutaneous tissue.
+Adults with AATD-associated liver disease generally present with cirrhosis and fibrosis.
+Panniculitis is a rare, but well-recognized complication of AAT deficiency.
+This dermatologic condition is characterized by inflammatory and necrotizing lesions of the skin and subcutaneous tissue.

 The primary interventions to prevent or treat symptoms in individuals with AATD involve behavioral change, especially avoiding or quitting cigarette smoking.
 Smoking is the most important risk factor for the development of emphysema in AATD in individuals who are homozygous for the most severe AAT mutations.
 In addition, individuals with AATD are advised to avoid other substances that can irritate the lungs e.g., cigarette smoke, dust and workplace chemicals, as well as substances such as alcohol that can cause liver damage.
 There are also general recommendations to exercise, avoid stress and have a nutritious diet.
 Furthermore, patients with AATD may be recommended to have earlier or more aggressive treatments for conditions such as asthma outbreaks or acute exacerbations of chronic obstructive pulmonary disease (COPD).
 One treatment option that is specific to AATD is alpha-1 antitrypsin augmentation.
-Patients generally receive injections of plasma every 3 to 4 weeks for life.
-There is a lack of consensus about the efficacy of this treatment.
+There are commercially available intravenous AAT augmentation products; patients generally receive injections of plasma every 3 to 4 weeks for life.
+Inhaled AAT augmentation therapy is under development.
+There is a lack of consensus about the efficacy of augmentation treatment.